TheOdinProject/javascript-exercises/20_hanoi/README.md

 The function **must** return a solution in the minimum number of moves. i.e. there will be no duplicates in the array returned.

-For example, lets say we had given this function `3`, it will then output the Tower of Hanoi solution as a series of steps:
+For example, `hanoi(3)` will output the Tower of Hanoi solution as a series of steps:

 ```
 [